-Questions in this section aim to establish the agricultural practices to cultivate conventional maize.
-The data collected in this section constitute a baseline against which insect protected maize cultivation can be compared.
-It includes questions on 'adjustable factors', e.g., irrigation, soil tillage, planting technique, weed and pest control practices, and fertiliser.
+Questions in this section aim to establish the IPM practices employed to control corn borer in MON 810 maize compared to conventional maize.
+The data collected in this section constitute a baseline against which the IPM practices in conventional and MON 810 maize can be compared.
+It includes questions on 'adjustable factors', e.g. crop rotation, maize sowing and harvesting periods, and corn borer control practices.